Frequency-Enhanced Diffusion Models: Curriculum-Guided Semantic Alignment for Zero-Shot Skeleton Action Recognition: Results

 \textbf{Hyperparameter Sensitivity.} Finally, we analyzed the sensitivity of the model to two key hyperparameters: the spectral loss weight $\lambda_{\text{freq}}$ and the residual gain factor $\alpha$.
 Table~\ref{tab:hyperparams} shows that performance is relatively robust around the default values ($\lambda_{\text{freq}}=1.0, \alpha=1.0$).
 Extreme values (e.g., $\lambda_{\text{freq}}=0.1$ or $\lambda_{\text{freq}}=5.0$) lead to performance degradation, indicating the importance of balancing the generative reconstruction with spectral consistency.

+\textbf{Robustness to Temporal Scale and Sampling Rate.} FDSM is inherently length-agnostic by design.
+The spectral boundary $M$ is computed as a \textit{relative} ratio $M = \lfloor L/4 \rfloor$, so the DCT is always applied to the available $L$ frames and SG-SRM always supervises the same proportional band (the lowest 25\%) of the spectrum.
+The key insight is that the primary kinematic features of an action---such as the cadence of a stride or the periodicity of a hand gesture---are consistent in \emph{normalized} temporal coordinates~\cite{cutler2002robust}: they occupy the same relative frequency band regardless of sequence length.
+For varying temporal scales (e.g., cropping a 300-frame sequence to 150 frames), $L$ decreases and $M$ scales proportionally ($M{=}75 \to 37$), preserving this semantic alignment.
+For varying sampling rates (e.g., halving the frame rate), the reduced $L$ likewise lowers $M$ proportionally to the \emph{available} bandwidth, preventing the boundary from drifting into the aliased region caused by the reduced Nyquist frequency.

-\marked{ \textbf{Robustness to Temporal Scale and Sampling Rate.} To validate FDSM's adaptability to diverse skeletal data conditions, we evaluate its robustness against varying temporal scales and sampling rates via two degradation settings on the NTU-60 test set: (1) \textbf{Cropping} the original 300-frame sequence to shorter contiguous segments (simulating shorter temporal scales), and (2) uniformly \textbf{Downsampling} the sequence (simulating lower sampling rates).
-As shown in Table~\ref{tab:temporal_robust}, FDSM consistently outperforms TDSM across all conditions.
-Under extreme degradation (e.g., $L=75$ or 1/4 sampling), FDSM's Curriculum Abstraction module compensates for missing visual dynamics via LLM-derived semantic priors, while the relative spectral boundary $M=L/4$ ensures the SG-SRM adapts proportionally to the available sequence length.}
+To empirically validate these properties, we evaluate FDSM's robustness via two degradation settings on the NTU-60 test set: (1) \textbf{Cropping} the original 300-frame sequence to shorter contiguous segments (simulating shorter temporal scales), and (2) uniformly \textbf{Downsampling} the sequence (simulating lower sampling rates).
+As shown in Table~\ref{tab:temporal_robust}, FDSM consistently outperforms TDSM across all conditions, and the results reveal a synergistic dual-level adaptation mechanism.